ORG-12962

 ORG-12962 is a pyridinylpiperazine drug developed by Organon, which acts as a potent and selective agonist for the 5-HT2 receptor family, with highest affinity at 5-HT2C and lowest at 5-HT2B subtypes.
 It was developed as a potential anti-anxiety drug, but was discontinued from human trials after tests in a public speaking challenge showed that its anti-anxiety effects were accompanied by side effects such as dizziness and a "spacey" feeling, which were attributed to poor selectivity in vivo over the hallucinogenic 5-HT2A receptor.

-Synthesis

-Note that patent serves to deliver 1-[3-chloro-5-(trifluoromethyl)pyridin-2-yl]piperazine [132834-59-4], although patent is correct one: CID:9796408.
-Hence, ORG-12962, would need 2,6-Dichloro-3-(trifluoromethyl)pyridine [55304-75-1].